 It's best to use two omnidirectional microphones for this technique (think room mics), though other directional patterns could do the trick at closer proximities (think drum overheads).

 There is no set spacing between the A mic and B mic for the AB technique, so listen to the room and the sound sources to find the sweet spots for each microphone.
-Typically, though, the A and B mics are at the same height as one another and at equal distances from the intended or critical sound source.
+Typically, though, the A and B mics are at the same height and at equal distances from the intended or critical sound source.

 Because the AB Technique is an adjustable spaced pair, the stereo image can theoretically be as small or as great as the engineer decides.